Things To Do In Melbourne

 Head out to Healesville and call in to Domain Chandon to see how the Moet and Chandon French connection do it in grand style!
 Sweeping views, spectacular grounds and facilities and excellent tours.

 Then travel a short distance to Oakridge Winery and Restaurant for a cheese or chocolate platter and tasting.
 Or go for the big meal in their restaurant – once again you have to love a winery with spectacular views!

 Check out the amazing foodie haven at Giant Steps/Innocent Bystander, which features amazing wood oven pizzas, wine, cheeses, gourmet breads, and the sourdough fruit bread is a killer!
 Sit out on the deck or in the restaurant next to the winery.
 Even the menu for kids is gourmet!

-Yarra Glen is another great stop and worth checking out De Bortoli winery.
+Yarra Glen is another great stop and it's worth checking out De Bortoli winery.

 6. Brunswick St

 Iconic Melbourne precinct!
 The best thing about Brunswick St is the people.
 Here you will see people from all walks of life.
 Appreciate the social ambience even before you hit the shopping.

 Take a long stroll down Brunswick St which is full of interesting and cool establishments, such as jazz, bookstores, cafes, giftware and alternative shops!
 This place rocks – on a recent visit here a group spent the whole day just visiting shops and cafes over only a few hundred metres!